Tornado outbreak of November 30 – December 2, 2018

-The tornado outbreak of November 30 – December 2, 2018 was a late-season tornado outbreak that occurred across portions of the West South Central states and Midwestern United States.
+A late-season tornado outbreak occurred across portions of the West South Central states and Midwestern United States between November 30 and December 2, 2018.
 As a potent shortwave trough moved across the southern portions of the country, it was met with ample moisture return and destabilization, resulting in widespread severe thunderstorms that produced damaging winds, hail, and tornadoes.
 The event began late on November 30 in Oklahoma, spreading east and resulting in one fatality in Aurora, Missouri.
 Several tornadic supercells moved across portions of Illinois on December 1, and resulted in 29 confirmed tornadoes.
 This outbreak was the largest December tornado event on record in Illinois history, surpassing the December 1957 tornado outbreak sequence.
 The most significant tornado of the event was an EF3 that impacted Taylorville, Illinois, damaging or destroying hundreds of structures and injuring 22 people.

 Meteorological synopsis

 November 30

 The first advertised threat for organized severe weather came on November 26, when the Storm Prediction Center (SPC) outlined a day 5 risk area across portions of the Southern Plains.
 A large slight risk was introduced for portions of Oklahoma, Texas, Arkansas, Louisiana, and Mississippi on November 28, with an upgrade to enhanced risk for much of those same locations the next morning.
 On November 30, a vigorous shortwave trough—part of an active wave train within the subtropical jet—progressed from Arizona into the Central Plains.
 The Storm Prediction Center maintained an enhanced risk for severe weather, including a 10% hatched risk area for tornadoes.
 As an expansive 110–140 kn jet stream pushed through the trough, it began to take on a negative tilt.
 A surface low developed over Colorado in response, pushing into eastern Kansas by early on December 1.
 Despite a confined warm sector, the combined influence of moderate CAPE around 500–1,500 J/kg, an 850 mb (hPa) jet stronger than 50 kn, low lifted condensation levels (LCLs), cold temperatures aloft (steep lapse rates), weakening convective inhibition (CIN), and persistent moisture transport (warm-air advection (WAA)) resulted in the formation of semi-discrete supercells and quasi-linear convective systems (QLCSs) that resulted in widespread damaging wind reports and several tornadoes.
 In Oklahoma, a large and long-tracked EF2 wedge tornado impacted areas near Tenkiller Ferry Lake, damaging or destroying many homes and other structures, downing countless trees, and injuring 5 people.
 Another EF2 tornado struck Van Buren, Arkansas, causing major damage to several homes.
 A few other weak tornadoes were also confirmed.